Purushottama Deva: War with Vijayanagara and hostilities by Saluva Narasimha Deva Raya

-The famous legend of Kanchi-Kaveri expedition
+The Legend of Kanchi-Kaveri expedition

-Purrushotama Deva's war in the south with Vijayanagar ruler Saluva Narasimha Deva Raya is immortalized through the legend of Kanchi – Kaveri Upakhyan in the Jagannath spiritual cult of Odisha.
-According to the legend, Saluva Narasimha (also identified as Kalabargeswara) had sent emissaries to Odisha on the interest from Purrushotama Deva to marry his daughter Padmavati (also known as Rupambika).
-The emissaries had arrived on the auspicious day of Rath Yatra festival of lord Jagannath and witnessed Purrushotama Deva performing the sweeping ceremony on the chariot of the lord with a golden broomstick.
+Purushottama Deva's war in the south with Vijayanagara ruler Saluva Narasimha Deva Raya is immortalized through the legend of Kanchi – Kaveri Upakhyan in the Jagannath spiritual cult of Odisha.
+According to the legend, Saluva Narasimha (also identified as Kalabargeswara) had sent emissaries to Odisha on the interest from Purushottama Deva to marry his daughter Padmavati.
+The emissaries had arrived on the auspicious day of Rath Yatra festival of lord Jagannath and witnessed Purushottama Deva performing the sweeping ceremony on the chariot of the lord with a golden broomstick.
 Odisha's kings were known as Routa and Routaraya, which meant servant of and servant king in service of the lord Jagannath.
 The ritual of Chera Pahara or sweeping the lord's chariot on the auspicious occasion of Rath Yatra was a symbolic representation of the position of Odishan kings as the deputy of the lord who was declared as the real ruler of the empire.
 Infuriated by this act of sweeping beyond his understanding as reported by the emissaries, Saluva Narasimha sent a message that he would never give his daughter in marriage to a sweeper.
-This not only was an insult to Purrushotama Deva but also the deity Jagannath of Odisha.
+This not only was an insult to Purushottama Deva but also the deity Jagannath of Odisha.